Prep sports: WIAA outlines resumption of summer athletic activities

 The WIAA postponed all athletic participation following Evers’ executive order on March 13 that closed all public and private schools on March 18.
 A month later, the WIAA Board of Control voted to cancel the 2020 spring sports season due to the COVID-19 pandemic.

-“Within what has been a rapidly changing and evolving environment, we’ve done our best to research, examine and assemble the best advice we could identify,” WIAA Executive Director Dave Anderson said in a June 18 release obtained by the Observer.
+“Within what has been a rapidly changing and evolving environment, we’ve done our best to research, examine and assemble the best advice we could identify,” WIAA Executive Director Dave Anderson said in a June 18 release obtained by the Courier Hub.
 “This mission and responsibility is larger than just sports.”

 Each individual school’s district administrator has the authority to decide if athletic activities may resume in compliance with local and state health department directives.